c-a-rigo/ONTS-data/README.md

 ```
 To use this data set, you will need to have python installed on your computer.

-Each example contains the following keys:
+Each example in the single satellite folder contains the following keys:

 ### Example file
 The (T)\_(jobs).py file is a Python file containing the following data defining an instance: